Joy Shahriar: Songwriting

-Since 2014, Joy Shahriar has produced more than a hundred songs as a songwriter and record producer for artists of Bangladesh and India, including Subir Nandi, Nachiketa Chakraborty, Kumar Bishwajit, Rupankar Bagchi, Silajit, Bappa Mazumder, Fahmida Nabi, Tahsan, Elita Karim, Parvez, Iman Chakraborty, Imran, Minar, Konal, Kishore, Abanti Sithi, Ronti Das, and Rehaan Rasul.
+Since 2014, he has produced more than a hundred songs as a songwriter and record producer for artists of Bangladesh and India, including Subir Nandi, Nachiketa Chakraborty, Kumar Bishwajit, Rupankar Bagchi, Silajit, Bappa Mazumder, Fahmida Nabi, Tahsan, Elita Karim, Parvez, Iman Chakraborty, Imran, Minar, Konal, Kishore, Abanti Sithi, Ronti Das and Rehaan Rasul.

 Books Publication

-As an author, Joy has published several books since 2006.
-He is known for his literature work for children like Alabuligulia (2007), Feltu Boltu (2008), Jhompu Crickeler (2009), Madam Khotmote (2013), Zebra Elo Shohore (2020), and Hatirjheele Choruibhati (2023).
+As an author Joy has published several books since 2006.
+He is known for his literature work for children like Alabuligulia (2007), Feltu Boltu (2008), Jhompu Crickeler (2009), Madam Khotmote (2013), Zebra Elo Shohore (2020) and Hatirjheele Choruibhati (2023).
 His lyric book Shotti Bolchhi published in 2021.
-Joy wrote the biography of Bangladeshi singer Kumar Bisjwajit, titled Ebong Bishwajit (2022), and compiled a biography book on another rock Icon of the country, Ayub Bachchu, titled Rupali Guitar (2023).
+Joy wrote the biography of Bangladeshi singer Kumar Bisjwajit, titled Ebong Bishwajit (2022) and compiled a biography book on another rock Icon of the country Ayub Bachchu, titled Rupali Guitar (2023).

 Television

 He worked as the anchor of a musical show Addar Gaan at the national television channel Maasranga TV from 2012 to 2018.
 Apart from that, he has worked for various TV and radio shows as a host since childhood.